broadinstitute/longbow/docs/commands.md

-  inspect      Inspect the classification results on specified reads. scsplit      Create files for use in `alevin` for single-cell analysis. segment      Segment pre-annotated reads from an input BAM file. train        Train transition and emission probabilities on real data. version      Print the version of longbow.
+  inspect      Inspect the classification results on specified reads. scsplit      Create files for use in `alevin` for single-cell analysis. segment      Segment pre-annotated reads from an input BAM file. stats        Calculate and produce stats on the given input bam file. train        Train transition and emission probabilities on real data. version      Print the version of longbow.
 ```